How to Get a Private Investigator License in Vermont

 1. Submit the Private Investigator and/or Security Guard Qualifying Agent Application

-2. Attach a fee of $150 for unarmed status or $200 for armed status via check payable to Vermont Secretary of State
+2. Attach the appropriate fee via check payable to the Vermont Secretary of State (see fee schedule in Step 3)

-4. Request that character references and verifications of your experience be submitted directly by the reference to the Board (form included in application packet)
+4. Have character references and experience verifications submitted directly to the Board by each reference (forms are included in the application packet)

 Step 5.
-Now That You’re a Private Investigator in Vermont
+Working as a Private Investigator in Vermont

 FIND SCHOOLS